 On 16 January 2014, the Council approved the designation of the Neighbourhood Area and the Neighbourhood Forum.

 The approved application and a map of the area in which the neighbourhood planning powers apply can be viewed below.

 In addition, the London Borough of Richmond upon Thames and the Ham and Petersham Neighbourhood Forum have agreed and signed a Memorandum of Understanding(pdf, 1175KB) relating to a strategic approach in respect of the Thames Policy Area adjacent to the river.

-For further information or if you have any questions or comments, please use the following contact details:
+Alternatively, if you have any questions or comments for the Council, please use the following contact details:

 Telephone: 020 8891 1411